 In a no-code environment, the end user does not need any coding knowledge at all.
 Whether using basic features, advanced features, or building something totally custom, no-code tools do not require a single line of code to function properly.
 We'll learn more about the benefits of no-code further in this article.

-Low-code tools, on the other hand, typically offer a no-code foundation but require some coding to customize or operate the tool.
+When considering low-code vs no-code, low-code tools typically offer a no-code foundation but require some coding to customize or operate the tool.
 Luckily, there are many open source libraries where you can copy-paste the line(s) of code you might need, making them easier for no-coders to use.

 What’s the point of the no-code movement?